-Although fires can be catastrophic, often you can salvage a portion of your personal belongings from the ruins.
+Although fires can be catastrophic, often, you can salvage a portion of your personal belongings from the ruins.
 However, even if your belongings are intact and functional, they may have absorbed stains and odors that can be difficult to get rid of.
-Many people can even grow ill from the smell of heavy smoke absorbed into belongings, and layers of dirt and ash can, if not cleaned properly, leave a mess everywhere.
+Many people can even grow ill from the smell of heavy smoke absorbed into belongings, and layers of dirt and ash can leave a mess everywhere if not cleaned properly.

 That doesn’t mean your belongings are wholly lost.
-There are a number of options for cleaning and restoring fire-damaged possessions to restore their attractiveness and utility while eliminating that unpleasant burning or smoky stench.
+There are several options for cleaning and restoring fire-damaged possessions to restore their attractiveness and utility while eliminating that unpleasant burning or smoky stench.

 Sterilization and Odor Removal

 After a fire, many of your personal belongings may be coated in a patina of soot.
 While you may associate soot with wood ash, that soot can be particulates of plastic or any number of other substances that might pose a safety hazard upon contact.
 Even if touching the items is safe, the odor alone may be unpleasant enough to warrant getting rid of them.
 Content cleaning can be tricky in these instances and often involves specialized substances designed to cut through smoke residue, ash, and soot.
 You may consider hiring professional cleaners instead or using content storage services to set the task aside for later.